-Low self-esteem and a lack of confidence can affect how people feel about themselves and their abilities.
+A lack of confidence and low self-esteem can affect how people feel about themselves and their abilities.
 It can also affect how individuals make decisions and live their lives.
-Changing how people talk to themselves may help improve self-esteem and confidence.

 If people have low self-esteem and a lack of confidence, they may have an unbalanced view of themselves and feel doubtful of their abilities or what they have to offer.